Tyger, Tyger is released on all major digital platforms on June 28th.

 Mondragon’s strange brew of a road trip, pandemic thriller and addiction drama has no intention of playing by the rules.
 Here its narrative is challenging, loose, and at times incomprehensible.
 Therefore, for many Tyger, Tyger is bound to leave them cold, confused and frustrated as they bounce from character to character with little structure to guide the way.
 However, if we look deeper at Tyger, Tyger, we find a range of urgent social themes wrapped in a vivid dream of no escape.

-Filmed before COVID 19 took hold, it would be easy to label Mondragon’s film as a new age pandemic thriller.
-However, this distracts from several of the deeper messages sitting under its surface.
-Firstly, Mondragon’s view of ‘pandemic’ is rooted in a dissection of capitalism and the social inequality it can create.
-Here, drug addiction, HIV and poverty are all pandemics of modern society.
-However, due to the people affected, they are ignored, sidelined and never seen as a global pandemic.
-Those suffering are both ostracised and discarded unless they carry wealth, power or privilege.
-The World Health Organisation estimates that at least 245,000 deaths result from drugs each year.
+Filmed before COVID 19 took hold, it would be easy to label Mondragon’s film as a new-age pandemic thriller.
+However, this distracts from several of the more profound messages sitting under its surface.
+First, Mondragon’s view of ‘pandemic’ is rooted in a dissection of capitalism and the social inequality it creates.
+Here, drug addiction, HIV and poverty are all pandemics of modern society ignored and sidelined due to those infected; those suffering are ostracised and discarded unless they carry wealth, power or privilege.
+The World Health Organisation estimates that at least 245,000 deaths yearly result from drugs.
 While at the same time, 690,000 people died from AIDS-related illnesses in 2020.
-And yet, neither drug addiction nor HIV/AIDS have ever been classed as a global pandemic.
-Meanwhile, inequality in access to healthcare continues to rise, and even in countries of privilege, healthcare has become a lottery for those at the bottom of the social ladder.
-These underlying themes held within Tyger, Tyger are urgent, important and timely.
-But, they are also all too often sidelined by a story that never quite finds its feet in the hands of a set of characters who lack depth.
+Yet, neither drug addiction nor HIV/AIDS have ever been classed as global pandemics.

+Second, Mondragon unpicks the growing inequality of healthcare in countries of privilege, where treatment has become a lottery for those at the bottom of the social ladder.
+These underlying themes are urgent, meaningful and timely.
+But, they are also too often sidelined by a story that never quite finds its feet in the hands of a set of characters who lack depth.